 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
-This NPRM has not been designated a "significant regulatory action" under section 3(f) of Executive Order 12866.
+This NPRM has not been designated a "significant regulatory action," under section 3(f) of Executive Order 12866.
 Accordingly, the NPRM has not been reviewed by the Office of Management and Budget (OMB).

-This regulatory action determination is based on the size, location, duration, and time-of-day for the safety zone.
-Vessel traffic will be able to safely transit around all safety zones which will impact small designated areas within the COTP zone for short durations of time.
-Moreover, the Coast Guard will issue Broadcast Notice to Mariners via VHF channel 16 about the zone and the rule allows vessels to seek permission to enter the zone.
+This regulatory action determination is based on the size, location, duration, and time-of-day of the safety zone.
+Vessel traffic would be able to safely transit around these safety zones which would not impact vessel traffic.
+Moreover, the Coast Guard will issue Broadcast Notice to Mariners via VHF-